taneshadeshaw/notes/README.md

 3. Practice makes perfect: Start small projects to practice and apply new skills.
 This will not only help in improving your programming skills but also in understanding the real-world application of those skills in a better way.
 4. Be open to feedback and criticism: It' is essential to listen to the feedback from others and incorporate it into your learning process.
 It will help to improve your skills and also build your resilience to face challenges.
 5. Keep an open mind: Embrace change and try new things.
 Don't be afraid to step out of your comfort zone.
 By doing so, you will be able to grow as a programmer and develop a broader perspective.

+# 2024-02-29
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software development, strive to write clear, concise code that is easy to read, understand, and maintain.
+Avoid unnecessary complexity and over-engineering.
+Always remember that tomorrow, it could be you or someone else revisiting your code.
+Optimize for readability and modularity, and use established design patterns and best practices judiciously.
+Regularly refactor your codebase to keep it clean and efficient.
+Lastly, embrace testing as a means to safeguard against regressions and ensure your code functions as intended."

+Word count: 130